The Kenilworth

-The Kenilworth is a luxury 12-floor co-operative apartment building in Manhattan on the Gold Coast of Central Park West, located at 151 Central Park West, at 75th Street.
+The Kenilworth is a luxury 12-floor co-operative apartment building at 151 Central Park West, at 75th Street, on the Upper West Side of Manhattan in New York City, New York, US.
 Named for the 12-century Kenilworth Castle, construction on the residential building was completed in 1908, and was designed in the French Second Empire-style by architects Townsend, Steinle and Haskell, with three units per floor.

-The Kenilworth is located within the Upper West Side-Central Park West Historic District designated by the New York City Landmarks Preservation Commission, and is a contributing property to the federally designated Central Park West Historic District.
+The Kenilworth is located within the Upper West Side-Central Park West Historic District and the Central Park West–76th Street Historic District designated by the New York City Landmarks Preservation Commission, and is a contributing property to the federally designated Central Park West Historic District.
 Other Beaux-Arts apartment properties in this area of the same period include The Prasada, The Langham, and The Saint Urban.